forgeTools(ctx) in depth

 Snapshots go stale

 The callId enum is frozen at forgeTools(ctx) call time.
 New tool calls produced after the snapshot are not in it.
-Carry a forged registry across executor invocations and the enum becomes a lie — iteration N+2 cannot reference calls produced in iteration N+1.
-Re-forge every executor invocation.
-The lifecycle hook below exists to make that automatic.
+Carry a forged registry across iterations and the enum becomes a lie — iteration N+2 cannot reference calls produced in iteration N+1.
+The core re-forges every iteration (prune-then-forge into ctx.tools) so the enum stays current; a custom forge must do the same.
+The lifecycle hook below exists to make the pruning half automatic.

 Forgetting bindContext leaks tools to the model, not heap bytes

 This is a capability leak — what grows is the set of tools the model can invoke, not RAM usage (and emphatically not the Memory primitive, which is unrelated).
 Ephemeral tools from previous dispatches stay registered and remain on offer to the model, the next SpooledArtifact.forgeTools sees a stale callId enum that excludes the calls it should be enumerating, and the model is offered handles that point at artifacts from a dispatch that has already finished.
-The bug is silent and the symptoms appear two iterations later, which is the worst possible combination of properties for a bug to have.
+For artifact readers the core handles this; the risk applies only to a custom consumer forging its own ephemeral tools into a long-lived registry.
 The canonical wiring pattern lives in Forging tools; copy it, do not paraphrase it.